thanos-io/thanos/docs/components/rule.md

                                  from other components.
       --grpc-grace-period=2m     Time to wait after an interrupt received for GRPC Server.
+      --grpc-query-endpoint=<endpoint> ...
+                                 Addresses of Thanos gRPC query API servers (repeatable).
+The scheme may be prefixed
+                                 with 'dns+' or 'dnssrv+' to detect Thanos API servers through respective DNS lookups.
       --grpc-server-max-connection-age=60m
                                  The grpc server max connection age.
 This controls how often to re-establish connections